pixdoet/aMuseMent/share/doc/yt_dlp/README.txt

 You can also run make yt-dlp instead to compile only the binary without updating any of the additional files.
 (The build tools marked with * are not needed for this)

-Standalone Py2Exe Builds (Windows)

-While we provide the option to build with py2exe, it is recommended to build using PyInstaller instead since the py2exe builds cannot contain pycryptodomex/certifi/requests and need VC++14 on the target computer to run.

-If you wish to build it anyway, install Python (if it is not already installed) and you can run the following commands:

-    py devscripts/install_deps.py --include py2exe
-    py devscripts/make_lazy_extractors.py
-    py -m bundle.py2exe

 Related scripts